Young female nurse holding a newborn baby

 3. Gain Real-World Experience Working as an RN

 To be hired as a Neonatal Nurse Practitioner, most NICUs require applicants to have some experience working with infants or children.
 RNs can work in pediatrics or hospital nurseries before applying for neonatal nursing positions.
-Some nursing schools offer internship opportunities for students to gain experience working in neonatal care prior to graduating.
+Some nursing schools offer internship opportunities for students to gain experience working in neonatal care before graduating.
 The amount of experience required varies depending on the location.

 4. Become Certified in Neonatal Care